We love foreign breeds. However, there are so many great Indian breeds to get to know.

 A true Desi Kutta!
 You might confuse them with many other stray dogs, but the Indian Pariah Dog has its origins dating back to around 4000 years.
 They are from the subcontinent and you can spot them in Bangladesh too.
 Desi Kuttas are friendly, lovable, easy to train, and adorable.
 They are of medium build.

 These hounds look a bit like the Rajapalayam.
 They are very popular in India- especially in villages in Karnataka.
 You might also know them as Caravan Hounds.
 They are good as hunters and guard dogs.
-While loyal, Mudhol Hounds are generally a one-owner dog, and can be hostile to strangers (what makes them perfect for guarding a home).
+While loyal, Mudhol Hounds are generally a one-owner dog and can be hostile to strangers (which make them perfect for guarding a home).

 Time to give some love to a breed from the North East.
 The Tangkhul Hui is a beautiful and fascinating dog found in Manipur.
 People consider the Tangkhul Hui endangered, and are trying to work together to revive the breed.
 Because of its furry and dark visage, it vaguely resembles the Asiatic black bear.